Some Remarks on the Space of Locally Sobolev-Slobodeckij Functions: Background Material

 \begin{theorem}\cite{9, Rudi73}\lab{thmmay71} Let $(X,\tau)$ be a topological vector space.
 The following are equivalent: \begin{itemize} \item $X$ is metrizable. \item There exists a translation invariant metric $d$ on $X$ whose collection of open sets is the same as $\tau$.
 Translation invariant means

-\item $X$ has a countable local base at the origin. \end{itemize} \end{theorem} \begin{remark}\lab{remmay72} It can be shown that if $d_1$ and $d_2$ are two translation invariant metrics that induce the same topology on $X$, then the Cauchy sequences of $(X,d_1)$ will be exactly the same as the Cauchy sequences of $(X,d_2)$. \end{remark}
+\item $X$ has a countable local base at the origin. \end{itemize} \end{theorem} (Recall that a subcollection $\mathcal{B}$ of $\tau$ is said to be a \emph{local base} at the origin if for any open set $U$ containing the origin there is $B\in \mathcal{B}$ such that $0\in B\subseteq U$.) \begin{remark}\lab{remmay72} It can be shown that if $d_1$ and $d_2$ are two translation invariant metrics that induce the same topology on $X$, then the Cauchy sequences of $(X,d_1)$ will be exactly the same as the Cauchy sequences of $(X,d_2)$. \end{remark}

 \begin{definition}\lab{winter24} Let $(X,\tau)$ be a topological vector space.
 We say $(X,\tau)$ is \textbf{locally convex} if it has a convex local base at the origin. \end{definition}

 \begin{definition}\lab{winter25} Let $(X,\tau)$ be a metrizable locally convex topological vector space.
 Let $d$ be any translation invariant metric on $X$ that is compatible with $\tau$.
 We say that $X$ is \textit{complete} if and only if the metric space $(X,d)$ is a complete metric space.
 A complete metrizable locally convex topological vector space is called a \textbf{Frechet space}. \end{definition}